krzysu/jquery.tooltip.pack/README.md

 jquery.tooltip.delegate
 -----------------------
-Plugin is based on jquery delegate function and by default works with all elements that have set attribute 'title'.
+Plugin is based on jQuery `delegate` function and by default works with all elements that have set attribute `title`.
 Content of this attribute will be presented in tooltip.
+You can use HTML tags in the `title` content.

+Plugin is Ajaxproof which means that all dynamic content of your page will have tooltip if you define parent element right.
+Parent element should be first, never changed in page life, element which is parent of elements that we want to have tooltips.

 ### Example ###

 #### HTML ####
+`#foo` is parent element

 	<div id="foo">
 		<a href='#' title='text to be shown in tooltip'>hover me</a>